-RDP is used to find networks paths subject to various QoS constraints [14], [15].
-To achieve its goal, RDP uses a form of selective diffusion in which a node that receives a path request forwards the request only on outgoing links that do not violate the QoS constraints.
+RDP is used to find network paths subject to various QoS constraints [12,19].
+To achieve this goal, RDP uses a form of selective diffusion in which a node that receives a path request forwards the request only on outgoing links that do not violate the QoS constraints.
 Eventually, the request may reach the destination node if there is at least one path satisfying the constraints.
-At that point a reply containing the complete path is sent back to the requesting node.
-The RDP is based on ideas presented in [16] and [17], [18].
+At that point a reply message containing information about the complete path is sent back to the requesting node.
+The RDP is based on ideas presented in [10, 16, 17].

 The purpose of the RMP is to alleviate changes in the path QoS metrics, due to node and traffic dynamics.
 This is done through a combination of route repair techniques and optimization algorithms for traffic flow allocation on bifurcated paths.
-The purpose of the flow allocation is to spread the demand on multiple paths towards the destination [19].
-The design of RMP is influenced by ideas presented in [20], [21] and in [22], [23].
-Since RMP currently is under development, only information pertaining to RDP is presented in this article.
+The purpose of the flow allocation is to spread the demand on multiple paths towards the destination [20].
+The design of RMP is influenced by ideas presented in [4, 15].
+Since RMP is currently under development [21], only information pertaining to RDP is presented in this article.

 The remaining of this paper is organized as follows.
-Section II introduces the format of the messages used by RDP.
-The diffusion process used for constrained-path discovery is presented in Section III.
-The OMNeT++ simulation model for RDP is discussed in Section IV.
-The simulation testbed is presented in Section V. In Section VI we analyze preliminary simulation results from a performance perspective.
-Concluding remarks and lessons learned are discussed in Section VII, which is followed by our plans for future work in Section VIII.
+Section 2 introduces the format of the messages used by RDP.
+The diffusion process used for constrained-path discovery is presented in Section 3.
+The OMNeT++ simulation model for RDP is presented in Section 4.
+The simulation testbed is presented in Section 5.
+In Section 6 we analyze several simulation results from a performance perspective.
+This is followed by plans for future work in Section 7.